 5. Nuts

-Nuts like almonds, walnuts, and pistachios are high in healthy fats, fiber, and protein, making them an excellent heart-healthy snack.
+Nuts like almonds, walnuts, and pistachios are high in healthy fats, fiber, and protein, making them excellent heart-healthy snacks.
 Studies have shown that eating nuts regularly can help lower LDL cholesterol levels, reduce inflammation, and improve overall heart health.

 6. Fatty fish